Fiber laser welding for better batteries

 9. Key Considerations When Choosing a Fiber Laser Welder

-Material type and thickness (copper, aluminum, nickel)
+• Material type and thickness — copper, aluminum, nickel

 Cooling and stability

-Automation compatibility
+Automation compatibility and vision integration

-After-sales service and global support
+After-sales support

 10. Future Trends in Battery Manufacturing and Laser Technology